pvolok/mprocs/README.md

 - `./mprocs.yaml` (can be overridden by the _-c/--config_ cli arg)

 Lower levers override bindings from previous levels.
-Key bindings from previous levels can be cleared by specifying `reset: false` field at the same level as
+Key bindings from previous levels can be cleared by specifying `reset: true` field at the same level as
 keys:

 ```yaml